 Document management can be a critical process for your business.
 At the simplest level, it is an easy way for you to store and retrieve documents easily.
 You can expand the process to include things like records compliance, document security, reducing the amount of paper you are storing (a “paperless office”), improving communications between employees, improving customer service, and much more.
 Let’s take a look at one of the best Document Management systems that I’ve worked with, SmartVault.

 Intuit has been playing around with document management for several years now (see my brief history of QuickBooks Document Management), and they’ve settled on providing a very minimal system in QuickBooks (the “Doc Center”).
-You can attach documents to transactions and list records in
+You can attach documents to transactions and list records in QuickBooks for free (starting with QuickBooks 2012), but the documents are just saved in a publicly accessible folder that is stored adjacent to your QuickBooks company file.
+I don’t recommend that you use this unless you are a one-person company, or if you are a very small company that is just storing documents for casual retrieval (and you aren’t storing documents that includes sensitive information like Social Security Numbers).

 Going beyond the feature provided in QuickBooks by Intuit, there are generally two kinds of products available: Those that store your documents locally (see my older review of PaperSave Plus as an example) and those that store documents in a remote “Cloud” server, such as SmartVault.
 Local storage usually has the advantage of costing less – you purchase the product and install it on your computer.
 Cloud based systems can provide many more features that can significantly expand the usefulness and accessibility of your document management system, but they are subscription based services that you usually pay a monthly fee to use.